 - If the work has been approved by the client.

 The client knows what to expect from this release, and developers know what work is ahead of them.

-If your team is mature enough to use continuous deployment and/or Kanban then that’s fine.
+If your remote team is mature enough to use continuous deployment and/or Kanban then that’s fine.
 However, these are both very advanced techniques that are more suited towards organizations with a strong, developer-based culture.
 Most organizations, where custom software development is seen as necessary but costly, are probably not ready for either of these techniques.
 Why’s that?
 Two things I’ve seen is that the client can’t keep up with the number of changes developers want them to review, or priorities change too rapidly for development to get any one thing done.

 - Planscope.io, in weekly mode.
 This is a time tracker + bug tracker + project estimation tool that sends clients daily emails when you work on their project and lets them see how things are going in terms of progress and budget.
 This is great for projects of 1-4 developer/months in size.